ryukirisame/learnSystemDesign/DatabaseIndexing/Questions.md

 ### Balancing
 - Usually, we go with auto-incremented primary key.
 1,2,3,4,... so on.
 If we decide to use BST to store this, we might end up with right skewed BST.
 Which will basically turn into a linked list.
 - B-tree is self-balancing.
+Balance is made via splitting a node and push the median upwards.
 It builds the tree bottom-to-up.
 Every leaf node is at the same level.